Recruitment, Selection and Vetting Policy

 3.3 Disclosure and Barring Service and Update Service checks

-We view and take a copy of the original DBS certificate and, with consent from the work seeker, carry out a status check on the DBS Update Service.
+We view and take a copy of the physical and original DBS certificate and, with consent from the work seeker, carry out a status check on the DBS Update Service.
 We record details of the check and the date the check is undertaken on the work seeker’s file.
 If the Update Service check states that there is new information, we will require the work seeker to apply for a new DBS certificate before proceeding with their registration.

 If a work seeker wishes to register with Teachers Together Ltd and they are not already on the Update Service, a new DBS check will be required, and we would encourage the work seeker to subscribe to the Update Service.
 If they do not subscribe to the Update Service, we will require a new DBS check to be undertaken at least once a year.
+More frequent checks may be required in certain circumstances, such as if required by a school/client or if we receive information about a work-seeker/candidate that requires us to carry out additional checks.

 Teachers Together Ltd will undertake repeat status checks on the Update Service at least once a year, or more often if required by our clients, but no more than four times a year.
 We always obtain the work seeker’s consent to undertake a status check.